JohnOjo/posts/README.md

 ## How to run project locally

-Prerequisites: Please install NodeJS (`https://nodejs.org/en/download`) and Angular CLI (please open a terminal and run: npm i @angular/cli)
+Prerequisites: Please install NodeJS (`https://nodejs.org/en/download`), Angular CLI (please open a terminal and run: npm i @angular/cli) and Git (`https://git-scm.com/downloads`)
 Please open a terminal in the same folder as the repo and run the following commands:

+1. git clone [repository_url]
+2. cd [project_directory]
-1. npm i (only run this after cloning the repo or when a new library is added or updated)
+3. npm i (only run this after cloning the repo or when a new library is added or updated)
-2. ng serve (alternatively run: npm run start)
+4. ng serve (alternatively run: npm run start)
    Once the server is running, open your browser and navigate to `http://localhost:4200/` (if the port is taken then enter the url provided in terminal into a browser).
 The application will automatically reload whenever you modify any of the source files.

 ## Architecture choices